 It is a misconception that healthy dogs always have a cold, wet nose– in fact, every dog’s nose will sometimes be wet and sometimes dry.

-• Rhinitis: This is a non-specific diagnosis.
+Rhinitis is a non-specific diagnosis.
 It indicates that the nasal tissues are inflamed, but not the underlying cause.
 Rhinitis is associated with various conditions including infectious disease and parasites.

 There is considerable variation in the characteristics, severity, and root causes of nasal discharge, depending on the underlying condition.

-Age: Nasal discharge is more likely to be associated with a cleft palate in a newborn puppy.
+- Age: Nasal discharge is more likely to be associated with a cleft palate in a newborn puppy.
 Discharge is more likely to be a tumor or dental abscess in an older dog.

-Chronic vs acute: chronic discharge is more common with allergic rhinitis; acute and severe discharge is more common in cases of an inhaled foreign object.
+- Chronic vs acute: chronic discharge is more common with allergic rhinitis; acute and severe discharge is more common in cases of an inhaled foreign object.

-Color and character: varies a lot, from clear and watery to thick and mucousy to bloody.
+- Color and character: varies a lot, from clear and watery to thick and mucousy to bloody.

-Unilateral (one nostril) vs bilateral (both nostrils): Tumors, abscesses, and foreign bodies are more likely to present with unilateral nasal discharge, while rhinitis is more likely to cause bilateral discharge.
+- Unilateral (one nostril) vs bilateral (both nostrils): Tumors, abscesses, and foreign bodies are more likely to present with unilateral nasal discharge, while rhinitis is more likely to cause bilateral discharge.

 In general, nasal discharge is more common in brachycephalic breeds.